Distribution: Pilbara region of Western Australia to north Queensland.

 Diet: Olive Pythons are carnivores.
 They prey on birds, mammals and reptiles.
 Adult pythons can consume mammals as large as rock wallabies.
 The Olive Python kills its prey by constriction and is not venomous.

 In the wild: Olive Pythons are usually found in rocky areas and gorges, especially those associated with water courses.
 These ground-dwelling snakes often inhabit rocks, caves and can be found in hollow logs.

-Threats: Main threats to Olive Pythons include predation by feral cats and foxes, depleting food sources and the destruction of habitat due to mining in the area.
+Threats: Main threats to Olive Pythons include predation by feral cats and foxes, depleting food sources and loss of habitat.
 This python is also often killed by humans as it is mistaken for the venomous King Brown Snake.

 At Perth Zoo: The Olive Python can be seen in the Reptile Encounter.

 Did you know?
 The Olive Python has a very high mid-body scale count of 61–72 scales.
 This makes the python’s skin look smoother than other species.